marcomaggi/ccexceptions/README.md

 $ make installcheck
 ```

-From a repository checkout or snapshot  (the ones from the Github site):
+From a repository checkout or snapshot  (the ones from the GitHub site):
 we  must install  the GNU  Autotools  (GNU Automake,  GNU Autoconf,  GNU
 Libtool), then  we must first run  the script "autogen.sh" from  the top
 source directory, to generate the needed files: